cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     }
     ```

-    If the module cannot pay, then it is a panic as the escrow has failed.
+    If the module cannot pay, then there is a panic as the escrow has failed.

 ## Insert wager handling